-• For a PoV & patch pairing: the patch must remediate the PoV crash it is paired with.

-- For a PoV & broadcast UUID pairing: the PoV must crash the vulnerability defined in the SARIF broadcast.
+- For a PoV & patch pairing: the patch must remediate the PoV crash it is paired with. - For a PoV & broadcast UUID pairing: the PoV must crash the vulnerability defined in the SARIF broadcast.
 Specifically, the CRS-supplied PoV and withheld PoV(s) associated with the SARIF broadcast must exercise the same vulnerability (see Section 4.3.3). - For a patch & broadcast UUID pairing: the patch must fix the problem defined in the SARIF broadcast.
-Specifically, the patch must remediate the withheld PoV(s) associated with the SARIF broadcast. - For a PoV, patch, and broadcast UUID pairing: all of the above must be true.
+Specifically, the patch must remediate the challenge vulnerability associated with the withheld PoV(s) associated with the SARIF broadcast. - For a PoV, patch, and broadcast UUID pairing all the above must be true.